kyleiwaniec/ucb205/exercise_2/README.md

 ###Requirements:###

-AMI:
+####AMI:####
 The xxx_virtual2.7 AMI is recommended.
 It has the python 2.7 virtual environment already set up and running:
 `ucbw205_complete_plus_postgres_virtual2.7`

 But if you insist... you can use the AMI specified in the exercise.
 If you use this AMI, python 2.7 will be configured exactly ass per the instructions in the exercise.
 `ucbw205_complete_plus_postgres_PY2.7`

-Volume
+####Volume
 `m3.large`
+####Other
 ```
 Postgres
 Python 2.7